bibhabasuiitkgp/Media-Processor-Microservice/README.md

 The `Example_Reference` folder contains processed samples that demonstrate the system's capabilities.
 You can use these as reference points to understand the expected output quality and features.

+## test_images_videos

+The `test_images_videos` folder contains some samples (Images and Videos) that can be used by user to generate outputs for image as well as video processing.

 ## Error Handling

 The API includes comprehensive error handling: